Speech by the African Chaplaincy chairman (Anthony-Claret Onwutalobi) on the first Anniversary of the African Catholic chaplaincy, in Finland.

 Your Lordship, as the representative of our African Chaplaincy, we have observed that it has been difficult for our Christians to get a conducive environment for counselling with our chaplain.
-On many occasion, we see Christians on the hall ways trying to get the attention of the priest.
+On many occasions, we see Christians in the hallways trying to get the attention of the priest.
 This is not a great sight.
-It will be a great relief on us if an office is created for the African chaplaincy where we can comfortably meet with our chaplain and discuss our spiritual life and life endeavors
+It will be a great relief for us if an office is created for the African chaplaincy where we can comfortably meet with our chaplain and discuss our spiritual life and life endeavours

-Secondly, your lordship, as you know that that we have over 20 countries fully represented in our chaplaincy with diversity of cultures.
-With these varying cultures comes with its challenges, we are constantly devising means to ensure that all cultures and countries are fully represented.
-We hope in the future, there will be more vocations to have enough African priests that will help to fully explore our cultural experiences within the catholic church
+Secondly, your lordship, as you know that we have over 20 countries fully represented in our chaplaincy with a diversity of cultures.
+With these varying cultures come its challenges, we are constantly devising means to ensure that all cultures and countries are fully represented.
+We hope in the future, there will be more vocations to have enough African priests that will help to fully explore our cultural experiences within the Catholic Church

 thirdly, we would also like to draw your attention to the need for a steady means of transportation for the running of chaplaincy activities by our chaplain.
-Your lordship, there have been so many occasions where Christians have shared concerns that they could not get access of our chaplain specially in matters of urgent spiritual needs.
-We have seen our chaplain walk long kilometers to attend functions and spiritual needs of our chaplaincy.
-We therefore request in your clemency that a steady means of transportation be made available to give us a quick access to the priest and assist his priestly mission.
+Your lordship, there have been so many occasions where Christians have shared concerns that they could not get access to our chaplain, especially in matters of urgent spiritual needs.
+We have seen our chaplain walk long kilometres to attend functions and spiritual needs of our chaplaincy.
+We, therefore, request in your clemency that a steady means of transportation be made available to give us quick access to the priest and assist his priestly mission.

-As you have witnessed today; the increasing number of our membership, we are saddled with great difficulties of space both in the church and in the church hall.
-In the wisdom of the church, we wait patiently to see how we can expand the catholic church and live our faith more profoundly.
+As you have witnessed today; with the increasing number of our members, we are saddled with great difficulties of space both in the church and in the church hall.
+In the wisdom of the church, we wait patiently to see how we can expand the Catholic Church and live our faith more profoundly.

-Our job is not done yet, as we plan to rescue people’s faith from the secularized and damaging societal influences.
-We therefore continue to work with our chaplain in getting back Christians to our catholic fold.
+Our job is not done yet, as we plan to rescue people’s faith from secularized and damaging societal influences.
+We, therefore, continue to work with our chaplain in getting back Christians to our catholic fold.

 We look forward to another wonderful year – a time to build and strengthen forged relationships even further; a time to create and cherish even more shared memories and a time filled with dreams that are brought ever closer and milestones – whatever they may be – achieved.